230201, Server1: http://farbe.li.tu-berlin.de/index.html or Server2: http://color.li.tu-berlin.de/index.html

 see: farbe2207.pdf in English or farbg2207.pdf in German.

-1. Antagonistic and TUB-relativity model of colour vision
+1. Antagonistic TUB-relativity model of colour vision

 The TUB-project title includes the term "antagonistic" of the Greek language.
 This term is well known in medicine for muscles.
 The muscles may work in "antagonistic" (or opponent) directions.